yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/HTML_Interview_Questions.md

 > - Please see [What's New In HTML 5](https://www.lifewire.com/whats-new-in-html5-3467974), [HTML5和CSS3特性一覽](https://blog.csdn.net/chandoudeyuyi/article/details/69206236) for more details.
 <br/>

-4. What Is The Difference Between Http Method Get And Post?
+:white_check_mark: 4.
+What Is The Difference Between Http Method Get And Post?

 | Methods |  Get |  Post |
 |---|---|---|